Thank you for reading our post, please rate this article at the end.

 Are athletes enjoying what they are doing?
 Probably, because otherwise, they would no longer stick to their sport.

-Sports aren’t necessarily good for your body, especially if you are after medals and records, but it certainly brings enjoyment to athletes (though this most likely depends).
+Sports aren’t necessarily good for your body, especially if you are after medals and records, but they certainly bring enjoyment to athletes (though this likely depends).

 Angling can also be enjoyed, especially if you aren’t doing it as a job.
 If you are fishing to earn a living, angling won’t necessarily be enjoyable for you.
 But if it’s a side activity that you love to engage in after work, then it will surely bring enjoyment to you.